Sanmayce/Schmekeriada/README.md

 # Schmekerezada - superfast Linux/Windows console tool to sort lines, internally
 Homepage: http://www.sanmayce.com/Schmekeriada/

-One of the benchmarks - sorting Linux kernel 38.9/33.1=1.17x faster than 'sort' on a "weak-n-old" educational laptop:
+One of the benchmarks - sorting Linux kernel 38.9/33.1=1.17x faster than 'sort' on a "weak-n-old" educational laptop with Celeron N4100:

 ```
 Machine: